Trendsor/kandinsky-simulator/README.md

 # kandinsky-simulator
-Local deployment of the bot for understanding the setup and the technologies underneath
+Local deployment of the bot for understanding the setup and the technologies underneath.